 Downtown Las Vegas Bucket List: 11 Best Things to Do Off The Strip

-There are fun things to do in Downtown Las Vegas?
+Are the fun things to do in Downtown Las Vegas?
 Isn’t the Strip where the action it at?
 Believe it or not, Sin City is more than just the main drag where choreographed fountains dance to music, tourists crowd the streets and you hear the gleeful screams from speeding roller coasters.
-Thousands of people go to Vegas to have a true gambling experience in the casinos (often the same kind of people who love reading a Profit accumulator review online), but Vegas has other attractions too!
 Just make your way a couple miles north to Downtown.
 There may not be dancing fountains there, but there are plenty of attractions (like the Fremont Street Experience!) and here are some of the best.

 1. Get Your Photo With One Million Dollars